photo-cli/photo-cli/README.md

   <summary>Click to expand</summary>

 ```
   -t, --type          (Optional) Listing type for archive folder

-                 Summary: 0 [default] - Shows total counts of albums, photos,
+                      Summary: 0 [default] - Shows total counts of albums,
-                 and reverse geocode cache entries
+                      photos, and reverse geocode cache entries

                       Albums: 1 - Lists all albums with their id, name, type,
                       creation date, and configuration

-                 PhotosByAlbum: 2 - Lists or opens photos belonging to a
+                      PhotosByAlbumId: 2 - Lists or opens photos belonging to a
+                      specific album by the ID (requires `--id`)

+                      PhotosByAlbumName: 3 - Lists or opens photos belonging to
-                 specific album (requires `--album-id`)
+                      a specific album by album name (requires `--name`)

-                 PhotosByDate: 3 - Lists or opens photos filtered by date
+                      PhotosByExactDate: 4 - Lists or opens photos filtered by
-                 (optionally filtered by `--year`, `--month`, `--day`)
+                      date (optionally filtered by `--year`, `--month`, `--day`)

+                      PhotosByDateRange: 5 - Lists or opens photos within a date
+                      range (requires `--start-date` and `--end-date`)

   -i, --input         Archive path to list & open photos from.
                       Default current executing folder)

-  -n, --id       (Optional) Album ID to be used while using the list type of
+  -n, --id            (Optional) Album ID to be used while using the list type
-                 `PhotosByAlbum`
+                      of `PhotosByAlbumId`

+  -a, --name          (Optional) Album name to be used while using the list type
+                      of `PhotosByAlbumName`

-  -y, --year     (Optional) Year as number to be used while using the list type
+  -y, --year          (Optional) Year as number to be used while using the list
-                 of `PhotosByDate`
+                      type of `PhotosByExactDate`

-  -m, --month    (Optional) Month as number to be used while using the list type
+  -m, --month         (Optional) Month as number to be used while using the list
-                 of `PhotosByDate`
+                      type of `PhotosByExactDate`

-  -d, --day      (Optional) Day as number to be used while using the list type
+  -d, --day           (Optional) Day as number to be used while using the list
+                      type of `PhotosByExactDate`

+  -s, --start-date    (Optional) Start date (inclusive) to be used while using
+                      the list type of `PhotosByDateRange`

+  -e, --end-date      (Optional) End date (inclusive) to be used while using the
-                 of `PhotosByDate`
+                      list type of `PhotosByDateRange`

   -r, --raw           (Optional) Listing photo paths each on new line instead of
-                 trying to open the default OS app while using the list type of
+                      trying to open the default OS app while using the list
-                 `PhotosByAlbum` or `PhotosByDate`.
+                      type of `PhotosByAlbum` or `PhotosByExactDate`.

+  --help              Display this help screen.

+  --version           Display version information.

+NOTES:
+- Instead of option names (for ex: DateTimeWithMinutes), you may use options
+values too. (for ex: 3)
+- You can use relative folder paths.
+If you use the input folder as the working
+directory, you don't need to use the input argument.

+EXAMPLE USAGES:
+- List statistics of the archive folder

+Example with long argument names;
+photo-cli list --input (input-folder)

+Example with short argument names;
+photo-cli list -i (input-folder)

+- List all the album information of the archive folder

+Example with long argument names;
+photo-cli list --input (input-folder) --type Albums

+Example with short argument names;
+photo-cli list -i (input-folder) -t Albums

+- List paths (to be send as process arguments to photo viewers) or open (only
+supporting in macOS , Preview app for now) for the given album id

+Example with long argument names;
+photo-cli list --input (input-folder) --id 1 --type PhotosByAlbumId

+Example with short argument names;
+photo-cli list -i (input-folder) -n 1 -t PhotosByAlbumId

+- List paths (to be send as process arguments to photo viewers) or open (only
+supporting in macOS , Preview app for now) for the given year

+Example with long argument names;
+photo-cli list --input (input-folder) --type PhotosByExactDate --year 2007

+Example with short argument names;
+photo-cli list -i (input-folder) -t PhotosByExactDate -y 2007

+- List paths (to be send as process arguments to photo viewers) or open (only
+supporting in macOS , Preview app for now) for the given year & month

+Example with long argument names;
+photo-cli list --input (input-folder) --month 8 --type PhotosByExactDate --year
+2007

+Example with short argument names;
+photo-cli list -i (input-folder) -m 8 -t PhotosByExactDate -y 2007

+- List paths (to be send as process arguments to photo viewers) or open (only
+supporting in macOS , Preview app for now) for the given year, month & day

+Example with long argument names;
+photo-cli list --day 19 --input (input-folder) --month 8 --type
+PhotosByExactDate --year 2007

+Example with short argument names;
+photo-cli list -d 19 -i (input-folder) -m 8 -t PhotosByExactDate -y 2007

+- List paths (to be send as process arguments to photo viewers) or open (only
+supporting in macOS , Preview app for now) for photos taken within the given
+date range

+Example with long argument names;
+photo-cli list --type PhotosByDateRange --start-date 2025-09-21 --end-date
+2026-01-30 --input (input-folder)

+Example with short argument names;
+photo-cli list -t PhotosByDateRange -s 2025-09-21 -e 2026-01-30 -i
+(input-folder)
 ```
 </details>